QMonkey/monkey-vim/README.md

 The `COLORTERM=truecolor` is required so vim still detects true color support when `TERM` is set to `xterm-256color`.
 Note that using `xterm-256color` instead of kmscon's native terminfo may cause minor display artifacts in vim due to terminal capability mismatches.
 For the best experience, build from source to get the native terminfo entry.

-If you fall back to a traditional Linux tty (tty1–tty63), monkey-vim degrades to 256-color mode with molokai's `rehash256` palette for accurate color approximation.
+If you fall back to a traditional Linux tty (tty1–tty63), monkey-vim degrades to 256-color mode with sonokai's dark palette for accurate color approximation.

 #### 6.4 Fonts (optional)